modelscope/richdreamer/gpu_installation_guide.md

 ### Mkl_fft

-Though I didn\'t have an issue with the mkl_fft library, one of my teamates did and used this line to properly install:
+Though I didn\'t have an issue with the mkl_fft library, one of my teamates did and used this line to properly install it:

 ```
 conda install -c intel mkl_fft